Hamilton Wanasinghe: Higher command

-Army Commander
+Army commander

-Wanasinghe was appointed the Army Commander on 15 August 1988 and served until 15 November 1991, and was promoted to the rank of lieutenant general.
+Wanasinghe was appointed Army commander on 15 August 1988 and served until 15 November 1991, and was promoted to the rank of lieutenant general.
 When Wanasinghe took command, the army was engaged in subduing the 2nd JVP insurrection in the south of the island, while the Indian Peace Keeping Force (IPKF) was present in the North and East of Sri Lanka.
-General Wanasinghe had the unprecedented task of maintaining cordial relations in a turbulent period.
+Wanasinghe had the unprecedented task of maintaining cordial relations in a turbulent period.
 During his tenure, he expanded the army and raised a number of new units, including special forces and established its sniper school.
 The army was able to crush the JVP leadership and insurrection completely, while also recapturing the Eastern Province and allowing elections to be held there.
 The army carried out several major operations in the Northern Province, including Operation Balavegaya to relieve the siege of Elephant Pass Army base through an amphibious operation and established a beachhead at Vettalikerni to reach Elephant Pass camp.
-Lt.General Hamilton Wanasinghe, as the Commander of the Army, risked his own life and was present at the Elephant Pass rescue, Operation Balawegaya, along with Major General Denzil Kobbekaduwa and Task Force Commander Late Brigadier Vijaya Wimalaratne.
-Operation Balavegaya was launched in June 1991 with the assistance of the Sri Lanka Navy with an amphibious landing at Vetterlerkani, which LTTE leader called it "Mother of All Battles".
+Lt.
+General Hamilton Wanasinghe, as the commander of the Army, risked his own life and was present at the Elephant Pass rescue, Operation Balawegaya, along with Major General Denzil Kobbekaduwa and Task Force Commander Brigadier Vijaya Wimalaratne.
+Operation Balavegaya was launched in June 1991 with the assistance of the Sri Lanka Navy with an amphibious landing at Vetterlerkani, which LTTE leader called the "Mother of All Battles".
 Victorious Sri Lanka Army troops broke the LTTE siege at Elephant Pass.

 Joint Operations Headquarters

-On relinquishment of the Commander of the Army on 15 November 1991, he was promoted to the rank of general.
+On relinquishment of the command of the Army on 15 November 1991, Wanasinghe was promoted to the rank of general.
 He was appointed the general officer commanding (GOC) of the Joint Operations Headquarters (JOH), serving from 1991 to 1993.

 Ministry of Defence

-Thereafter he was appointed Permanent Secretary of the Ministry of Defence on 6 June 1993, from which position he retired in February 1995.
-He had a rare distinction of holding all three key appointments of the Sri Lanka's Defence establishment at a time country faced southern JVP insurrection and LTTE Second Eelam War.
+Wanasinghe was appointed permanent secretary of the Ministry of Defence on 6 June 1993, from which position he retired in February 1995.
+He had the rare distinction of holding all three key appointments of the Sri Lanka's Defence establishment at a time country faced southern JVP insurrection and LTTE Second Eelam War.
 In November 1993 General Hamilton Wanasinghe facilitated the relief operation during the Battle of Pooneryn with an amphibious landing of Army troops assisted by the Navy.